It’s mid-April and after Easter, but it seems most of East Hampshire is still asleep.

 It’s an exaggeration, and there are plenty of ordinary people living here (some of them are even poor), but here you sense a ruling class like nowhere else.
 Every mansion hidden up a tree-lined drive, every ‘private woodland’ sign and tall yew hedge asserts ownership, not just of a patch of Hampshire but ownership of England’s most beautiful areas.

-If you have a favourite campsite in the area, do share in the comments below.
+If you have a favourite campsite in the area, do share with us.